 Communication is essential whether you lead a team of 200 or you’re trying to get your family to the park on Saturday morning.
 It takes understanding, empathy, and clarity to get right.
 The communication quotes shared here deal with different aspects of the entire communication process.

 Before you can get better, you have to understand where you’re lacking.
 Do you have trouble listening to others?
 Is it difficult for you to break your message down into its core elements?
 Does the problem come when you’re talking?

 Once you can identify the communication challenges you experience, you can start to work on them.
 According to Brian Tracy, communication is a skill that needs to be worked on over time if you want to improve it.

 Internalize the lessons from one or two quotes shared here and start applying them in your daily life.
-Let me know what you think in the comments and strategies you’re using to improve your communication skills.
+Let me know what you think in the comments and what strategies you’re using to improve your communication skills.